 While the terms and concepts for each grid service should be consistent, the attributes or parameters used in the definitions must accommodate the need for specializing the performance expectations and characteristics to meet operational requirements.
 That is, aspects related to qualification, performance expectations, monitoring, reconciliation, and settlement will need to vary based on the operational policy of the region.

-Performance Attributes
+Performance Expectations

 Each grid service has performance expectations for the resources to fulfill the service.
 The performance expectation of each service can be described by a unique combination of several service attributes which dictate the behavior needed from the resource for the provided service to be meaningful.
 Performance metrics can then be created for each defined grid service based on the most appropriate service attribute(s) for that service.
 The metrics can be linked to performance-based reconciliation calculation and/or resource qualification.
+For any given power market or electrical system, the market operator will maintain Governing Documents that specify how the grid service is implemented in that market.

 Examples of grid service attributes are energy produced or consumed over a specified interval, real vs reactive power, response time, service duration, and related measurement requirements.
 Note, to qualify for participating in a service agreement, service providers may need to provide additional information or certification about things like real and reactive power capacity or speed of response.